DukeOfHounds/cmsc388T-web-template/README.md

-# cmsc388T-web-template
+# DukeOfHounds.github.io

-Website Template for Project 3
+site link:

+using cmsc388T-web-template from Project 3, I  personalized my first websit by changing the styles of various headers to new colors.